Diankavoy19/Script-to-database/README.md

 # Script-to-database
-Used XAMMP or Open Server Panel to connect to phpMyAdmin.
+Used XAMMP or Open Server Panel for connect to phpMyAdmin.